rjaditya-2702/CS6120-NLP/README.md

-## Nonstandard dependencies:

-- PySpark for sample collection

 ## Usage

 1. Clone the repository
-2. Install the dependencies
+2. Install the following dependencies:
+   - PySpark
+   - Sklearn
+   - Pandas
+   - NumPy
+   - torch
+   - nnsight
+   - matplotlib

 ### To get the model: